-I want to tell stories and create scenarios.
-Using animals & objects, pattern & colour, translated in drawing & collage.
-I’m not fussy: this can be done with pen & paper, threads & fabrics, found & donated buttons and beads… whatever I can get my hands on and that inspires me.
+I want to tell stories and create scenarios using animals and objects, pattern and colour, translated in drawing and collage.
+I’m not fussy: this can be done with pen and paper, threads and fabrics, found and donated buttons and beads… whatever I can get my hands on and that inspires me.

-What usually follows is for me to use my 1940′s sewing machine.
-Its sole purpose is to create free-hand embroidery.
+What usually follows is for me to use my 1940s sewing machine.
+Its sole purpose is to create freehand embroidery.
 The stitch width is controlled with an extra pedal at the knee.
-Transforming hand drawn lines into embroidery becomes a second nature on this wondrous machine.
+Transforming hand drawn lines into embroidery becomes second nature on this wondrous machine.

-Fabrics and materials found at car boot sales, charity shops, or which have been either donated or inherited are more often than not the backgrounds upon which my work sits.
-Items that once belonged to and been loved by someone else have always held a fascination for me.
+Fabrics and materials found at car boot sales, charity shops, or which have been either donated or inherited, are more often than not the backgrounds upon which my work sits.
+Items that once belonged to and have been loved by someone else have always held a fascination for me.